 Career Center > Career Advising > Career Communities > Health Care & Science

-Health Care and Science is a community focused on improving lives by applying research and technology to fieldwork, clinical environments, lab functions, and a wide variety of other roles.
-Members of this community have a wide range of career interests that include caring for those who are ill, safety and health concerns of general populations, and the use of knowledge of science to make the world a better place.
+Health Care and Science is a community focused on improving lives and the world around us by applying research and technology to fieldwork, clinical environments, lab functions, and a wide variety of other roles.
+Members of this community have a broad range of career interests that include caring for those who are ill, safety and health concerns of general populations, environmental health and sustainability, and the use of scientific knowledge to make the world a better place.

-There are worlds of opportunity for our health professions and science graduates in companies large and small and in both the public and private sectors.
-While students’ interest in these careers is often driven by a desire to help others, success requires meticulous planning and preparation—especially if you plan to attend graduate or professional school.
+There are numerous opportunities for our health and science graduates in organizations and companies large and small and in both the public and private sectors.
+While students’ interest in these careers is often driven by a desire to help others and the world around them, success requires meticulous planning and preparation—especially if you plan to attend graduate or professional school.

-You are probably familiar with numerous medical or practitioner roles, such as physician, dentist, physical therapist, or veterinarian, and may have interests in global or public health.
-But are you aware of career options in biotechnology, the pharmaceutical industry, genome science, or science writing?
-Or how your interests in health and life sciences could intersect with careers in government, the creative sector, or innovation and entrepreneurship?
+You may be familiar with numerous medical or practitioner roles, such as a physician, dentist, physical therapist, or veterinarian, and may have interests in global or public health.
+But are you aware of health and science career options in biotechnology, the pharmaceutical industry, genome science, science writing, or the environmental field?
+Or how your interests in science or health could intersect with careers in government, the creative sector, or innovation and entrepreneurship?
+Read on to learn more about careers in Health Care and Science!

 Meet with an advisor to begin designing a career development framework for charting your own pathway of investigation and exploration in various areas of science.
 Expand your thinking about how your skills, interests, strengths, and passions can find a career fit in the world of the health and sciences—imagine the possibilities!